ardkastrati/eeg-foundation/README.md

 ## Usage

-First, I will briefly describe how the project is built up.
-Everything can be found in more detail in the subsections below.
+The important parts of the project structure are (more can be found in the subsections below):

-The important parts of the project structure are:
 - configs/
 - src/: train script and subdirectories
 - src/data: LightningDataModule implementations (not used anymore), supporting methods for data loading and transformations (e.g. spectrogram saving)